fastapi/typer/README.md

     * Or any other tool, e.g. <a href="https://pypi.org/project/wasabi/" class="external-link" target="_blank"><code>wasabi</code></a>, <a href="https://github.com/erikrose/blessings" class="external-link" target="_blank"><code>blessings</code></a>.
 * <a href="https://github.com/sarugaku/shellingham" class="external-link" target="_blank"><code>shellingham</code></a>: and Typer will automatically detect the current shell when installing completion.
     * With `shellingham` you can just use `--install-completion`.
-    * Without `shellingham`, you have to pass a *CLI Option value* with the name of the shell to install completion, e.g. `--install-completion bash`.
+    * Without `shellingham`, you have to pass the name of the shell to install completion for, e.g. `--install-completion bash`.

 You can install `typer` with `colorama` and `shellingham` with `pip install typer[all]`.